kumathy/leaflet-demo/README.md

 ## How to search

-In order to search for a Canadian City, input the location in the field at the bottom of the screen in the following format and press submit:
+In order to search for a Canadian City, input the location in the field at the bottom of the screen in the following format:

 ```
 City Name, Internationally Approved Alpha Code for Province/Territory
 ```

+Press the **submit** button to perform the search.

 You can see the full list of the internationally approved alpha codes [here](https://census.gc.ca/census-recensement/2021/ref/dict/tab/index-eng.cfm?ID=t1_8).